Humboldt Sawmill Redwood

 Yes it does.
 Redwood has been thoroughly tested and conforms to ASTM E-84 Class B flame spread.
 Redwood decking and siding Construction Common or better grades are code approved for use in California’s Wildland Urban Interface (WUI) areas without restriction.Close

-- Why should I use Humboldt Redwood for my outdoor living project?
+- Why should I use Humboldt Sawmill redwood for my outdoor living project?

-There are plenty of reasons to use Humboldt Redwood in various outdoor living projects.
-Simply put, other materials don’t measure up to Humboldt Redwood’s strength, durability, beauty, and environmental responsibility.Close
+There are plenty of reasons to use Humboldt Sawmill redwood in various outdoor living projects.
+Simply put, other materials don’t measure up to Humboldt Sawmill redwood’s strength, durability, beauty, and environmental responsibility.Close

 - What are the California Proposition 65 Warnings for Wood Dust?